muuvy/docs/README.md

 # muuvy docs

-repo for docs related to muuvy
+Repo for docs related to muuvy

+View the [WIKI](https://github.com/muuvy/docs/wiki) for a detailed report and guide to this app.

 ## clickable prototype